Data Centers in Ciudad del Este

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
-The market features a mix of national providers and specialized regional carriers that facilitate traffic across the border as of September 2025.
-Facilities generally allow for flexible provider selection to ensure path redundancy.
+The market is supported by a mix of national and regional providers as of January 2026.
+Facilities allow for flexible provider selection to ensure reliable path redundancy for cross-border traffic.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are currently no direct physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city as of September 2025.
-Enterprise workloads typically reach these providers via private transport or high-capacity waves to the São Paulo hub.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions.
+There are currently no direct physical on-ramps for providers such as AWS, Google Cloud (GCP), or Microsoft Azure in the city as of January 2026.
+Enterprises reach these services through private transport or high-capacity waves to the São Paulo hub.

-Internet Exchange Points (IXPs): Peering is largely handled through the IX.py in Asunción or via cross-border links to Brazilian exchanges in Foz do Iguaçu to keep local latency low as of September 2025.
+Internet Exchange Points (IXPs): Peering is handled through the IX.py in Asunción or via cross-border links to Brazilian exchanges in Foz do Iguaçu to keep local latency low as of January 2026.

 Power Analysis